 Similar to other cancers, early diagnosis and treatment is the only way to cure breast cancer altogether.
 While you cannot control or prevent causes such as genetics and age, adopting a healthier lifestyle can help reduce your chances of developing breast cancer.
 Additionally, ensure that you undergo regular check-ups and screening for breast cancer, especially once you cross 40 years of age.
 Moreover, on the slightest doubt on detecting any early breast cancer signs, visit your doctor immediately.

-Finding the right oncologist is simple when you use the Bajaj Finserv Health App.
-By using location, gender, experience and other filters, you can find the right specialist near you and even book appointments right on the app.
+Finding the right oncologist is simple on Bajaj Finserv Health.
+By using location, gender, experience and other filters, you can find the right specialist near you and even book appointments.
 While you can choose an in-person consult, you can also use the app to book a video consultation to get remote care.
-The app also has health plans so you can get affordable options from partner clinics and labs to address your health holistically.
-Download it for free from Google Play Store or the Apple App Store today.
+Choose from our health plans to get affordable options from partner clinics and labs to address your health holistically.